Package Leaflet: Information for the User

 |

-Gynovin is a combined oral contraceptive pill.
-It inhibits ovulation and produces changes in cervical mucus (produced by the cervix).
-It is used to prevent pregnancy and to achieve states of ovarian rest (reduction or interruption of ovarian activity).
+Gynovin is a combined hormonal oral contraceptive.
+It inhibits ovulation and produces changes in cervical secretion (produced by the neck of the womb).
+It is used to prevent pregnancy and to achieve ovarian rest states (reduction or interruption of ovarian activity).

-Before starting to use Gynovin, read the information about blood clots in section 2.
-It is particularly important that you read the symptoms of a blood clot (see section 2 “Blood Clots”).
+Before starting to use Gynovin, you should read the information about blood clots in section 2.
+It is particularly important that you read the symptoms of a blood clot (see section 2 "Blood clots").

 Do not use Gynovin